MemVerge/memory-machine-operator/0.0.10/README.md

 The [Operator SDK](https://sdk.operatorframework.io/docs/installation/) is a framework used to develop and run Operators.
 You will use the `operator-sdk` command to run the Memory Machine Operator, so you must have the Operator SDK installed.

+Please be sure to have a StorageClass that supports dynamic provisioning.
+You can change the StorageClass in ```etcdConfig```.
+Please see [MemoryMachine Configuration List](config.md)

 ## Configuring the Memory Machine Platform

 Before installing Memory Machine Operator, complete the steps described below.